zevnda/workforce-mate/README.md

 ## How to use
 1. Find a job listing on one of the supported sites and copy the URL
-2. Paste the URL in to the input box and click 'Fill Form'
+2. Paste the URL into the input box and click 'Fill Form'
 3. Sip your beer and let the magic happen

 **Video demonstration**